 Diabetes Services Program

-Florida Department of Health (FDOH)-Bay County is committed to excellence in diabetes prevention, education and therapy for those in need.
-We seek to support and promote the concept of health education.
-Development of health management strategies integrated with health education are integral components toward decreasing risk for development of diabetes as well as management of the disease for those who are already diagnosed.
+Healthy Bay Division is committed to excellence in chronic disease prevention and health promotion through health education.
+Development of health management strategies integrated with education are integral components toward decreasing risk for development of chronic disease as well as management of chronic disease for those who are already diagnosed.

 The Diabetes Services Program seeks to address the need for educating Bay County residents and helping them manage their health through the offering of diabetes prevention and self-management education.
 Current offerings include:

 - National Diabetes Prevention Program (NDPP) - The Centers for Disease Control and Prevention – led National Diabetes Prevention Program (NDPP) is an evidence-based lifestyle change program for preventing Type 2 diabetes.
 The Diabetes Prevention Program research study showed that making modest behavior changes helped participants lose 5% to 7% of their body weight which reduced the risk of developing type 2 diabetes by 58% in people with pre-diabetes.
 It teaches participants strategies for incorporating physical activity into daily life and eating healthy.
 Participants meet in a group setting to receive a 1-year lifestyle change program that includes 16 weekly core sessions and 6 monthly follow-up sessions with a trained Lifestyle Coach.
 Our program is listed in CDC’s Registry of Recognized Programs and is pending recognition.